abrahammartin/bluetrack/README.md

 Install
 =======

 Legacy Bluetrack can be download from github and compiled with Eclipse.
-It requires Android SDK API 10.
+It requires Android SDK API 10 and the actionbarsherlock library (http://actionbarsherlock.com/) inside the project as a dependency.

 Bugs and Feature requests
 =========================